alirezag/difference-target-propagation/README.md

 # difference-target-propagation
-A torch implementation of difference target propagation
+A torch implementation of difference target propagation.
+You can find the original Theano implementation <a href='https://github.com/donghyunlee/dtp'>here</a>.

 ## Dependencies

+nn
+dataload
+optim
+dpnn
+sys
+nninit

 ## How to run on cpu